Har2i5/CNN_Malaria_Bloodcell_Classification-/README.md

 ## Results

-The model achieved an accuracy of **95%** on the validation set.
+The model achieved an accuracy of **95%** on the test dataset.
 This performance demonstrates the model's ability to effectively classify blood cells as either parasitized or uninfected.